wolverine2k/crunchy/trunk/crunchy/src/tests/index.rst

 documents into a series of Element [each Element corresponding to an html tag with various pairs of attributes and values, as well as some content (text).]

+All tag handlers are passed three arguments: the calling CrunchyPage; the Element to which the processing applies; a unique id.

 3. Http handlers are instructions from the webbrowser (usually triggered via some javascript code) that are sent back to the Crunchy server for processing.
 For example, to save a Python file from the editor, the file_service.py module defines